Adult Reconstructive Surgery

 Cleveland Combined Hand Fellowship

 The fellowship provides a balanced clinical experience in all aspects of hand and upper extremity surgery in an academic environment focused on broadening the fellow’s analytical skills, surgical judgment, and research creativity.
-Fellows spend eight months at Cleveland Clinic and four months at MetroHealth Medical Center, working with both orthopaedic (Drs.
-Peter Evans, Harry Hoyen, Todd Bafus, Michael Keith, Steven Maschke, William Seitz, and Joseph Styron) and plastic surgeons (Drs.
-Kyle Chepla and Mark Hendrickson).
+Fellows spend six months at Cleveland Clinic and six months at MetroHealth Medical Center, working with both orthopaedic (Drs.
+Joseph Styron, Harry Hoyen, Todd Bafus, Michael Keith, and Steven Maschke) and plastic surgeons (Drs.
+Kyle Chepla and Dennis Kao).
 They are free to move between institutions during their rotations in order to participate in rare or particularly interesting cases or conferences.
-There is opportunity to work with world-renowned shoulder surgeons (Dr. Joseph Iannotti, Eric Ricchetti, and Anthony Miniaci).
+There is opportunity to work with world-renowned shoulder surgeons (Drs.
+Eric Ricchetti, Vahid Entezari, and Jason Ho).

 Fellow on-call schedule is at Junior Staff Level with in-house resident support and faculty supervision.
 The program provides exposure to all aspects of hand and upper extremity surgery, including arthritis, tumor, congenital deformities, microsurgery, and trauma reconstruction.